 The Latin-Centered Curriculum tells you HOW to do it.

-Everyone thinks classical education is only for gifted children, and that’s simply not true.
-Simply Classical lays out an inspiration story of how her family used classical education to homeschool their special needs children.
+Simply Classical: A Beautiful Education for Any Child lays out an inspiring story of how her family used classical education to homeschool their special needs children.

 Cheryl Swope lays out a convincing argument that classical education is for all children.